8 most stressful things about planning a wedding

-Oh dear, not only did 53% of couples say that family interference frustrated them, one third of these even tried to ban their parents from any aspects of the wedding planning.
+This one is a big factor in our 8 most stressful things about planning a wedding.
+Not only did 53% of couples say that family interference frustrated them, one third of these even tried to ban their parents from any aspects of the wedding planning.
 A marriage is bringing two families together, so the last thing you want is to start the union with a fight.
 If parents are contributing financially, it is reasonable for them to expect to have a say in the preparations.
 Talk to your parents, explain what you are hoping for from the day, and learn to compromise.
 It may be your day, but you want other people to share it too.

 Being let down by a supplier